seregazhuk/seregazhuk.github.io_old/_posts/2020-05-25-driftphp-quick-start.md

 >*In this tutorial, I suppose that you are familiar with both Symfony and ReactPHP.
 We will not cover the basics of Symfony or ReactPHP components.*

-With ReactPHP you can write a nonblocking code, all input-output operations execute concurrently and thus they don't slow down the application.
+With ReactPHP you can write a non-blocking code, all input-output operations execute concurrently and thus they don't slow down the application.
 But you have to write a lot of "infrastructure" code from scratch.
 ReactPHP is not a framework, but a set of components.
 You have an HTTP server, HTTP client, different clients for storages, and so on.
 But there is no framework here.
 You don't have routing or components or something like that.
 No. If you want to build a web-application you need to compose your app with these different building blocks by yourself.

-And with DriftPHP things change.
+And with [DriftPHP](http://driftphp.io){:target="_blank"} things change.
 It is a framework build on top of both Symfony and ReactPHP components.
 You may consider it as an *"asynchronous Symfony"*, or *"Symfony on top of ReactPHP"*.
 With this framework, you get the benefits from both solutions.
 From Symfony, you have all its infrastructure: configuration, routing, event dispatching, and so on.
 And from ReactPHP you receive non-blocking execution.

 How does it work?
 The idea is the following: we don't need to bootstrap the Symfony kernel for each request.
 So, we boot it once, and then it keeps running handling all incoming requests.
 This part executes in a traditional synchronous (blocking) way because here we load all resources (twig templates, configuration files).
 Once everything is loaded into memory the kernel is ready to handle requests.
 This is the place where ReactPHP comes into play.